-Chafing under Sargent’s autocratic “Codes”, his opponents presented their grievances to the federal government, which granted the second stage of territorial status to Mississippi, including the popular election of officials.
+Chafing under Sargent’s autocracy his opponents presented their grievances to the federal government, which granted a second stage of territorial status to Mississippi, including the popular election of officials.
 In 1801 Democratic-Republican President Thomas Jefferson removed Sargent from office.
 The new administration repealed all of Sargent’s laws and moved the territory’s capital from Federalist-dominated Natchez to nearby Washington.

-President James Madison annexed additional land along the Gulf of Mexico Coast.
-By 1813, the Mississippi Territory encompassed the boundaries of present-day Alabama and Mississippi.
+President James Madison annexed land along the Gulf of Mexico, and by 1813, the Mississippi Territory encompassed the boundaries of present-day Alabama and Mississippi.

 March 27, 1814